EmulairEmulator/LibretroCores/README.md

 # Description
-Those are the RetroArch cores that Emulair is currently using.
+Those are the Libretro cores that Emulair is currently using.